 The following is an excerpt from the supplier’s website:

-“The breads have been tested by independent laboratories and deemed safe for use for most people with Celiac Sprue Disease.
-The low-gluten breads are produced in a separate facility in order to prevent cross-contamination and made from water and wheat starch that has had most of the gluten removed.
-In 2004, Dr. Alessio Fasano, director of the the Center for Celiac Research at the University of Maryland, maintained that the amount of gluten contained in one of these low-gluten altar breads (tested at <.01%) was so minute a celiac sufferer would have to consume 270 wafers daily in order to reach the danger point.
+“The breads have been tested by independent laboratories and deemed safe for most people with Celiac Sprue Disease.
+The low-gluten breads are produced in a separate facility to prevent cross-contamination and are made from water and wheat starch that has had most of the gluten removed.
+In 2004, Dr. Alessio Fasano, director of the the Center for Celiac Research at the University of Maryland, maintained that the amount of gluten contained in one of these low-gluten altar breads (tested at <.01%) was so minute a celiac sufferer would have to consume 270 wafers daily to reach the danger point.
 A test done in 2016 indicated the gluten content was less than .001% or 10ppm.”

-The Precious Blood and the Valid Recption of the Eucharist
+The Precious Blood and the Valid Reception of the Eucharist